riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > that EAs (myself included) would do well to explore more different
 > perspectives on the world beyond the boundaries of their community.

-From the framework of "components of EA", I have only examined one component, namely, priority-setting in global health.
+From the framework of "components of EA", I will only examine priority-setting and the evaluation of nonprofits.
+Moreover for the former, I have only looked for precedents in global health.

 Similarly, [Philip\_W][philip] comments that the Rotary Club has some of the aspects of effective altruism.